Dateline: October 2012

 It is run by donations and always in need of monetary support to help fend off the palm oil and timber interests.
 Click on this link to learn more about them and how you can help.

-If you have a group that wants a personal slide show on this trip, with photos in much higher resolution than can be shown on a web site, contact Dr. P at the hospital or email him at:
+If you have a group that wants a personal slide show on this trip, with photos in much higher resolution than can be shown on this web site, call or email: